ParsifalXu/MPChecker/README.md

 We collect a dataset from real-world documentation paired with corresponding code, and manually verify the correctness of each constraint.
 You can simply use abovementioned `--runallexp` command to run all experiments and check the result in `benchmark.json`.
 We have added `oracle` as the groundtruth at the end of each case for user's check.
 Two tables([groundtruth.xlsx](records/rq2-res/groundtruth.xlsx), [rq2-exp-res.xlsx](records/rq2-res/rq2-exp-res.xlsx)) are provided in [rq2-res](./records/rq2-res/).

 ### RQ3: Effectiveness of MPChecker in detecting unknown inconsistency issues.
+The results of RQ3 are derived from directly running our tool on libraries and then submitting issues after manual verification.
+You can detect the inconsistency constraints within these libraries (details in [./tools/macros.py](./tools/macros.py)) by sequentially executing `--runall` command or all the command-line steps from `--download` to `--solve` (`--download`, `--extract`, `--find`, `--match`, `--filter`, `--trans`, `--symex`, `--process`, `--put`, `--solve`).
+It is important to note that our tool operates on the latest version of the libraries.
+The inconsistency issue reported in RQ3 has already been confirmed and fixed by the developers.
+Therefore, to reproduce those issues, you need to check out a previous version of the affected library.
+As we mentioned in our paper, a further limitation arises from the unmature Python symbolic execution tools, which may not yet robustly handle all the latest language features.
+Addressing these challenges will require continued engineering efforts to broaden the applicability of our tool.

 We reported 14 multi-parameters inconsistencies detected by MPChecker to library developers, who have already confirmed 11 inconsistencies by the time of submission (confirmation rate = 78.6%).
 All issue linkes are listed below.
 You can inspect them on github.